1. State the focus of the session and its relevance to the ASTE membership

 Our proposed session is relevant to the ASTE membership and its mission which is to promote excellence in science teacher education through scholarship and innovation to prepare and provide professional development for teachers of science at all grade levels.
 The exclusive teaching resources developed by the Tuskegee partnership are exciting, innovative and cutting edge efforts by adopting “beyond the commonplace approaches” to address science teaching and learning challenges in the most challenging region of the country, the Black Belt of Alabama, which is also referred to as the “Third World of America”.

 2. Describe the sequence and duration of activities.
 What are the main ideas and what are the events that would occur?
 What do you expect the attendees to learn?

-A complete description of the two comprehensive workshops that we propose to offer at the 2016 ASTE meeting is given below.
+A complete description of the comprehensive workshop that we propose to offer at the 2016 ASTE meeting is given below.
 Abstracts for each presentation convey the main ideas that will be discussed.
-Attendees will learn (1) Innovative approaches to teaching middle grades science concepts that students typically find challenging to understand.
+Attendees will learn innovative approaches to teaching middle grades science concepts that students typically find challenging to understand.
 The workshop will also meet the needs of Hands-On science learning.
 The world of science teacher education benefits from this method because students are exposed to similar experiences regardless of their socioeconomic status, learning style, behavioral challenges, and language barriers; students interpret their observations; they evaluate data and arrive at independent conclusions.

-Presenters: Dr. Alicia Curry and Dr. Michael Curry – Tuskegee University
+Presenters: Dr. Alicia Curry and Dr. Chastity Bradford – Tuskegee University

 2. Title: Barn Owl Pellet Dissection for Middle School Students Via 5-E Inquiry Model (50 Minutes)